EnigmaCurry/blogofile.com/_documentation/posts.rst

 * **author**
     The name of the author of the post.
 * **draft**
     If 'true' or 'True', the post is considered to be only a draft and not to be published.
+A permalink will be generated for the post, but the post will not show up in indexes or RSS feeds.
+You would have to know the full permalink to ever see the page.
 * **source**
     Reserved internally.
 * **yaml**